 (Related: The right way to chalk a pool cue)

 Always keep Your Grip Natural, Light and Relaxed

 If you’ve been gripping your pool stick too tightly, making the change to a light and relaxed grip will make a world of difference.

 But there is some debate about how loose your grip should be.

 Some players shoot with a very loose grip, using mostly fingers.
 Others like to rest the stick on the palm lightly to increase control.
 It may look like their hand is fully wrapped around the stick.

-Either way, as world champion 8 ball player Gareth Potts suggests, the grip should feel natural:
+Either way, as world champion 8 ball player Gareth Potts suggests:

 A good way to find this natural balance of comfort and control is to lay the pool stick on the table.
 Now pick it up with the least amount of effort possible.
 There, that’s how you should hold the stick!